tdwg/mineralogy/specification.md

 Implementing Mineralogy Extension Terms: A Three-Part Approach Fully implementing Mineralogy Extension Terms requires working with multiple TDWG standards and procedures.
 The terms are organized into three groups based on how they relate to compound specimens and their ratification requirements:
 1. New Darwin Core Terms (Specimen-Level)
-These terms describe properties of the compound specimen as a whole, which are inherited by all constituent parts.
+These terms describe properties of the compound specimen as a whole, which are inherited by all specimen parts.
 Because they apply at the specimen level, they cannot function as an extension with a zero-to-many relationship to a simple Darwin Core occurrence record.
 Instead, these terms are proposed as additions to the Darwin Core standard itself.
-2. Extension Terms (Constituent Part-Level)
+2. Extension Terms (Specimen Part-Level)
-These terms describe the individual constituent parts or minerals within a compound specimen.
+These terms describe the individual specimen parts or minerals within a compound specimen.
 They follow the traditional zero-to-many structure used by Darwin Core extensions, making them suitable for the new Mineralogy Extension.
 3. New Chronometric Age Term
 One term is proposed as an addition to the Chronometric Age Extension.